Trade Forex Trading

 Explanation of a Resistance Level on Forex Chart:

-On the example below you as a forex trader can see that price moved up until it hit a resistance level.
+In the subsequent illustration, a forex trader can observe that the price advanced until it encountered a defined resistance barrier.

 The more times a resistance level is tested the stronger the it is.